simonwep/pickr/README.md

     // Selector or element which will be replaced with the actual color-picker.
     // Can be a HTMLElement.
     el: '.color-picker',

+    // Custom class wich gets added to the pickr-app.
+Can be used to apply custom styles.
+    appClass: 'custom-class',

     // Using the 'el' Element as button, won't replace it with the pickr-button.
     // If true, appendToBody will also be automatically true.